practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 Wow! :smile:

-576 different solutions is the same and almost certainly correct result of [ALS Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#map-of-australia), though the color structures of the first and last solutions are different with the Oz solution.
+576 different solutions is the same and almost certainly correct result of [ALS Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#map-of-australia), though the color structures of the first and last solutions are different.

 Command option _-x_ generates directly an executable Windows program: